 It is difficult to give a definite answer as seeing a red bird can have different meanings or significance depending on the context and cultural beliefs of the person seeing it.
 Here are a few possible interpretations:

-- Some people believe that red birds may be spiritual or psychic in nature, and their appearance can be seen as a message or a sign from the spiritual realm.
+• Some people believe that red birds may be spiritual or psychic, and their appearance can be seen as a message or a sign from the spiritual realm.